sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 ### Signing algorithms

-Flex only supports ID tokens signed with asymmetric RS256 signing algorithm.
+Sharetribe only supports ID tokens signed with asymmetric RS256 signing algorithm.
 The identity provider should provide public signing keys as mentioned above.

 ### Rotating signing keys

-Flex relies heavily on the `kid` attribute of a JSON Web Key when caching signing keys.
+Sharetribe relies heavily on the `kid` attribute of a JSON Web Key when caching signing keys.
 We advise that every OpenID Connect identity provider includes the `kid` attribute in signing keys and in ID token header.
 Especially, when signing keys are rotated, it is critical to